 Inadequate Regeneration Using a weak (less than 22 Be) brine solution Recharge at required times Use salt which meets specification Use correct amount of dilution water Not using enough salt Check text for specified amount.
 Use correct saturated brine draw (or pumpage) Loss Of Ion Resin Surges during backwash Install pressure regulator Replace lost ion exchanger resin Fouling Of Ion Resin Oxidized iron (Fe) or manganese (Mn) coating resin If iron & manganese are in oxidized form at source, provide filter to remove.
 If water supply is clear when first drawn (Fe & Mn are in soluble form) eliminate any air leaks from suction piping.
 Do NOT feed chlorine or other oxidizing chemicals before softening the water Organic matter (slime) coating resin Provide treatment to destroy organic matter Damage To Ion Resin High concentrations of chlorine (or other oxidizing agents) in water.
 Add reducing agent (such as Sodium Sulfite) or otherwise remove Channeling - caused by: 1.
 Dirty or packed bed Backwash rate too low Adjust controller to correct rate Dirty inlet water or backwash water May require pretreatment 2.
 Gravel hills, tipped bed or potholes Careless placement of supporting bed Inspect and probe bed Surges during backwash Install pressure regulator Air in backwash water.
-Eliminate air leaks and cause of surges nearly so.
+Eliminate air leaks and cause of surges

-6.3 Increase Pressure Lose Or Decrease In Flow Rate
+\NOTE: It is sometimes possible to restore a fouled bed to its original condition, or very nearly so.

-Dirty Or Packed Bed - See above for possible causes and corrective actions.
+.3 Increase Pressure Lose Or Decrease In Flow Rate i rty Or Packed Bed - See above e for possible causes and corrective actions. estricted Flow - Obstruction in meter, piping or valves.
+Inspect and clean as require

-Restricted Flow - Obstruction in meter, piping or valves.
-Inspect and clean as required.
+Section 7: Softener System Drawings & Specifications